 Each Fall and Spring semester, a group of approximately 20 Wake Forest students live and work at Casa Artom, the University’s Venice Campus.
-Students take courses in Italian, Art History, History of Venice and two other courses taught by a Wake Forest Professor in Residence that semester.
+Students take courses in Italian, Art History, History of Venice, Economics and two other courses taught by a Wake Forest Professor in Residence that semester.

-Fall and Spring semesters.
+Spring and Fall Semesters.
 Students attend only one semester.

 The Program Director at the Home Campus

 Alessandra Von Burg, Professor of Communication, is the Director of the Venice Program, and would be happy to answer any questions: firstname.lastname@example.org

 General Information About the Courses Offered at Venice Campus